Joëlle Écormier: Youth and path before publishing

 Joëlle Écormier was born in 1967 in Le Tampon, a township located in the southern part of the island Réunion, a French overseas department in the southwestern Indian Ocean.
 Since the time she was very young, she wrote texts for herself, which she did not publish.
 She passed a literary baccalaureate (equivalent to a high school diploma) during the time of her schooling.

-Dreaming of speaking English everyday, she entered college for the first year of a DEUG, (similar to an associate degree).
+Dreaming of speaking English every day, she entered college for the first year of a DEUG, (similar to an associate degree).
 However, disappointed, she quickly abandoned her studies.
 Nonetheless, she obtained an interpreter-guide certificate, allowing her to practice the language with English-speaking tourists.
 Joëlle Écormier always writes in an open manner, and her path took her to live at Cherbourg, then at Toulouse.
 Furthermore, she became the mother of two children whom she raised for ten years before rejoining the workforce as saleswoman in a large bookstore.